Unlikely alliances in Supreme Court opinions on overtime, death penalty

 In Arizona, however, judges continued to avoid doing that, and in 2016 the Supreme Court drove home its original point, ruling in an unsigned opinion (Lynch v.
 Arizona) that it was fundamental error to conclude that the Simmons decision "did not apply" in Arizona.

 After that 2016 High Court ruling, John Montenegro Cruz, a defendant condemned to death, appealed his sentence.
-The Arizona Supreme Court refused to allow a resentencing and declared that the 2016 decision "was not a significant change in the law. " But on Wednesday, the U.S. Supreme Court again disagreed, by a narrow 5-to-4 vote.
-Writing for the majority, Justice Sonia Sotomayor noted that before the 2016 Lynch decision, Arizona courts held that capital defendants were not entitled to inform the jury of their parole ineligibility--a position summarily reversed by the U.S. Supreme Court in 2016.
+The Arizona Supreme Court refused to allow a resentencing and declared that the 2016 decision "was not a significant change in the law."
+But on Wednesday, the U.S. Supreme Court again disagreed, by a narrow 5-to-4 vote.
+Writing for the majority, Sotomayor noted that before the 2016 Lynch decision, Arizona courts held that capital defendants were not entitled to inform the jury of their parole ineligibility — a position summarily reversed by the U.S. Supreme Court in 2016.
 The state supreme court's ruling to the contrary, wrote Sotomayor, was "so novel and unfounded" that it must be reversed.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.